sukrithsriram/paclab_sukrith/README.md

 # Requirements for Pi and GUI:
- conda install pyqt pyzmq pyqtgraph
+ conda install pyqt pyzmq pyqtgraph pyqt-toast-notification

 # Requirements for Pi Only:
 PiGPIO: pip install pigpio\